gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 ## Introduction

-Define a homogenous tuple of type `T` as a tuple that only contains elements of type `T`, e.x.: `(T, T, ..., T)`.
+Define a pure homogenous tuple of type `T` as a tuple that only contains elements of type `T`, e.x.: `(T, T, ..., T)`.
 These types of tuples are used by system programmers in Swift to express a fixed size buffer of type `T` with a guaranteed layout.
 Not much language support has been provided to make working with tuple typed storage easy/expressive.
 This proposal is an attempt to add that missing language support:

-1. Sugar for declaring tuples.
+1. Sugar for declaring large homogenous tuples.
 2. Helper methods for initializing such tuples.
+3. Add a new SILGen ArgumentToPointer conversion that eliminates unneeded unsafe memory binding API usage.
-3. A `[Mutable]Collection` conformance to enable usage as a collection and accessing as contiguous storage.
+4. A `[Mutable]Collection` conformance to enable usage as a collection and accessing as contiguous storage.
-4. A more brief description when importing from C fixed size buffers as tuples.
+5. Smaller, more brief description when importing from C fixed size buffers as tuples.
+6. Allow for C imported C variables to compose with C APIs in a natural way.

 NOTE: This proposal is specifically not attempting to implement a fixed size "Swifty" array for all Swift programmers.
 Instead, we are attempting to extend